 Me, Lolly (also DBA Laura Cartwright Hardy), a grandmother, a mother, a wife and a daughter.
-Five grandchildren (in order, Jude, Annabelle, Sylvia, little Luke and Baby Silas – by parents, J, S & S via Liz; A & L via Ben), two kids (Ben and Liz), two children-in-law (Elizabeth and Brent), one step-daughter (Marie-Noelle, who lives in California), two lovely (they don’t know they’re adopted) four-legged German Shepherd daughters, Tess and Zuzu, and a husband, John, whom I enjoy spending time with.
+Five grandchildren, three kids, a son-in-law, two lovely (they don’t know they’re adopted) four-legged German Shepherd daughters, Tess and Zuzu, and a husband, John, whom I enjoy spending time with.

 Supporting characters, family: Cathy and Paul, sister and bro-in-law; twice-widowed Mother; “I can’t believe he’s actually gone”Bill, stepfather of almost 30 years (“Grandpa” to my children and “Papa Bills” to Jude); dearly beloved, long-departed Daddy (“GrandBob” to my kids); great-nephew Nathan; sister-in-law Kitty and brother-in-law precious Norm; and last, and least in size, gone-but-with-us-in-spirit little Doris, John’s mother.
 Oh, and the granddogs, Wrigley (for the field, because hope springs eternal), also known as Wrigs, and Little Miss Fancypants, who goes by Fancy.
 Or Fance.

-Supporting characters, almost-family (alphabetically): Anita, my dear friend of 43 years; Julia, my newest, instant-connection/separated at birth friend; Pam, the sunshine-of-my-life friend of 49 years of thick and thin; and Rhonda, fellow Virgo dreamweaver who came into my life, oh, must be 27 years ago.
+Supporting characters, almost-family (alphabetically): dear friend since high school Anita; Julia, instant-connection/separated at birth friend; Pam, the sunshine-of-my-life friend since 1966; and Rhonda, fellow Virgo dreamweaver met-as-adult friend from all those years ago.

 Love you all.
 Indulge me.

 Boomer fitness, or fit still happens, just not as intensely

 So, once upon a time I wrote a newspaper column called “Fit Happens.”
-This is where I’ll pick up that thread, only geared more toward broken-down/been-repaired baby boomer exercisers.
+This is where I’ll pick up that thread, very occasionally, but geared more toward broken-down/been-repaired baby boomer exercisers.
 We still work out, we just do it more carefully.

 Injuries list (or, Don’t be stupid like me!):